Family days out

 The rink has Penguin Skate Aids for younger kids and bob skates – twin bladed skates that fit over outdoor shoes- for older kids.
 Skate hire is included in the ticket price and bob skates are free if you want them.

-The Royal Pavilion Ice Rink, Brighton: the greenest skating in the UK this winter
+The Royal Pavilion, Brighton: greenest skating this winter

 This could very well be the most beautiful of all ice rinks this year.
 As if loveliness wasn’t enough, The Royal Pavilion Ice Rink is also the only one in the UK powered entirely with renewable energy.
 So it’s green and gorgeous, how can you resist?